The Protectors

 The Protectors is a British action thriller television series created by Gerry Anderson.
 It starred Robert Vaughn as Harry Rule, Nyree Dawn Porter as the Contessa Caroline di Contini, and Tony Anholt as Paul Buchet.
 It was Anderson's second television series to exclusively use live actors as opposed to marionettes following UFO, and his second to be firmly set in contemporary times post The Secret Service.
 It was also the only Gerry Anderson–produced television series that was not of the fantasy or science fiction genres.
 It was produced by Lew Grade's ITC Entertainment production company.
 Despite not featuring marionettes or any real science fiction elements, The Protectors became one of Anderson's most popular productions, gaining a renewal for a second series.
-A third series was in the planning stages when the show's major sponsor, Brut, ended its funding which forced the series' cancellation.
+A third series was in the planning stages when the show's major sponsor, Brut Productions, ended its funding which forced the series' cancellation.

 The Protectors was first broadcast in 1972 and 1973, and ran to 52 episodes over two series, each 25 minutes long—making it one of the last series of this type to be produced in a half-hour format.